Lescot Wing: First floor

 The Upper Great Hall (Grande Salle haute), long known as the Salle La Caze as it hosted the collection donated by Louis La Caze in 1870 and now (since 2021) used for the display of Etruscan art, was used for numerous royal ceremonies and functions.
 In the 18th century, it was partitioned and the various rooms thus created were used by the Academies and other institutions.
 The large room was recreated in the late 1810s and merged with the attic to form a vast ceremonial space, with an upper gallery for the public, that was used for the joint opening sessions of France's two legislative chambers (first on 9 December 1820) and correspondingly known as salle des Etats or salle des séances.
-In 1864, Hector Lefuel renovated the room for museum use, including a skylight in the ceiling, after a new salle des Etats had been created in Napoleon III's Louvre expansion.
+In 1864, Hector-Martin Lefuel renovated the room for museum use, including a skylight in the ceiling, after a new salle des Etats had been created in Napoleon III's Louvre expansion.
 During the 1930s, Louvre architect Albert Ferran recreated the attic to expand the Louvre's exhibition spaces and redecorated the room, thus brought back to its 16th-century height and volume, in a stripped Classicism style, keeping Percier and Fontaine's triumphal-arch-shaped structures at both ends of the room and their ample cornice that supported the public's gallery.
 This setup was complemented in 2010 by a painted ceiling by Cy Twombly that pays homage to great artists of ancient Greece.
-In 2020-2021, the room was redecorated by government architect Michel Goutal in the spirit of Lefuel's design of the 1860s; that triggered a lawsuit from the Cy Twombly Foundation, even though the painting was left untouched.
+In 2020-2021, the room was redecorated by government architect Michel Goutal in the spirit of Lefuel's design of the 1860s, which triggered a lawsuit from the Cy Twombly Foundation, even though the painting was left untouched; the Louvre and the Cy Twombly Foundation eventually found an agreement to modify the redecoration to bring it closer to the earlier color combination.

 To the south of the Upper Great Hall were two rooms leading to the Pavillon du Roi, a wardrobe and an antechamber, which were merged into a single King's antechamber (antichambre du Roi) in 1660, where Louis XIV used to dine in public.
 That room still displays its ornate carved ceiling, the central section of which was originally the ceiling of the 16th-century antechamber and was complemented by two side sections in the same style during the 1660 enlargement.
 The ceiling reserves three spaces for paintings, which were decorated in 1822 with works by Merry-Joseph Blondel.
 These were in turn deposed in 1938 and replaced in 1953 with Les Oiseaux, a set of paintings by Georges Braque that marked the first installation of contemporary art in the Louvre for more than half a century.